elaubinger/Domain-Name-String-Parser/README.md

 ---------
 name: Name of file to check against, required argument

--offline: Optional flag which forces deferment to the offline copy of domains
+-offline: Optional flag which forces deferment to the offline copy of top level domains